barak/pstoedit/readme.txt

 Before you can use pstoedit you must have a working installation of GhostScript (either GNU or Aladdin).

-The rest is descibed in the manual page in src/pstoedit.man or src/manual.html.
+The rest is descibed in the manual page in /pstoedit.htm.

 pstoedit works reasonable with PostScript files containing
 	* line drawings